sonic-net/SONiC/doc/voq/fabric.md

 - In this proposal, all fabric ports on fabric ASICs or forwarding ASICs that join to form the fabric network will be enabled even when there are no peer ports available.
 We could provide a config model for the platforms to express the expected fabric connectivity and turn off unnecessary fabric ports.

 - Fabric ports that do not have a peer port will show up as a ‘down’ port.
 Fabric ports that do have a peer port could also go ‘down’ and there is no current way to differentiate this from a fabric port that does not have a peer port.
 This can be detected if the config model can express the expected fabric connectivity.

-- Monitor, detect and disable fabric ports that consistently show errors.